 Mindfulness will share some similar benefits to meditation such as a sense of calm, relaxation and awareness, but where meditation will focus on one thing (such as breathing or a mantra), mindfulness focuses on the moment, and all the emotions, thoughts, senses, feelings and materials points of being.
 The goal of mindfulness practices is to be less of a slave to these things, and become more of a passive observer without the impulsive need to engage every single thought or feeling that arises.

 Addiction is a complex problem that can’t be solved in some singular way.
 Among many other things, recovery is often the result of hard work, education, willingness, and the support of people along the way.
-Detox centers are effective in treating recovery because they will offer a comprehensive approach that is based on the needs of the individual.

 A well-rounded detox support plan includes: